 5. The Aihole Durga Temple, Karnataka:

 The grandeur of this temple lies in the majestically carved exteriors and sculptures.
 It finds its name among the historical temples, situated by the Malaprabha river in South India.
 Structurally, it is unique and has got the distinct semicircular apsis.
-Particularly, tourists love the detailed designs on the exteriors of this temple, from the raised pedestal to the corridor.
+Particularly, tourists love the detailed designs on this temple's exteriors, from the raised pedestal to the corridor.

 This is one of the most beautiful temples built during the Chalukyan reign in Karnataka.
 Constructed in the 5th century CE, it displays an elaborate structural detail, along with gorgeous architecture.
 No wonder, why Aihole has earned the name 'cradle of Hindu Rock Architecture'.
 Particularly, you will notice the mix of Dravidian and Nagara architectural styles in this temple.